The War over Lance Armstrong

 SIMON: Not yet.

-SIMON: Howard Brown of the Washington Post, thank you.
+SIMON: Howard Bryant of the Washington Post, thank you.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.